 The Federal Housing Administration (FHA) was initially formed in the 1930s in response to an increase in foreclosures during the Great Depression.
 Now part of the U.S. Department of Housing and Urban Development (HUD), the FHA has helped more than 30 million homebuyers get mortgages.
 The FHA insures certain mortgage loans.
 While these are often referred to as FHA loans, they are actually FHA-insured loans rather than stand-alone loan products.
 Borrowers do not get loans directly from the FHA, but rather from banks and other mortgage lenders.
 FHA insurance is important to lenders—those offering FHA loans are more willing to take a risk on new homeowners or other borrowers with less-than-perfect credit.
-You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
+You can check your credit score and read your credit report for free within minutes by joining MoneyTips.
 If a borrower defaults on an FHA loan, the lender can contact the FHA to recover the money loaned.
 FHA loans are less risky to lenders than other mortgage products that offer little or no recourse in cases of loan defaults.

 FHA Loan Eligibility